HendrikRauh/Schule-als-Staat/.github/README.md

 ## Description

-"Schule als Staat" is a unique school project where the school is transformed into a "state" inhabited by students and teachers for a certain period of time.
+"Schule als Staat" is a school project where the school is transformed into a "state" inhabited by students and teachers for a certain period of time.
 This project provides an interactive environment for students and teachers to engage deeply with the concepts of politics and economics.

 For the project, students simulate a state structure which they develop themselves.
 Through this role-playing exercise, students learn more about forms of government, constitution, political decisions, and economics.
 They also practice their social-communicative and methodological skills.